TLCFEM/suanPan-manual/docs/Library/Material/Overview.md

 This section contains all available material models.

+!!! info "reference book"
+    The theoretical formulations of most models are provided in the reference book [Constitutive Modelling Cookbook](https://github.com/TLCFEM/constitutive-modelling-cookbook).
+    The book may be consulted for further details and insights.

 There are mainly two categories: 1D and 3D material models.

 Wrappers of various types are provided to allow one to wrap one material model into another that can be used